 This post is part of a series reflecting on two decades of cultural economy, since the original “workshop on cultural economy” was organised by Paul Du Gay and Michael Pryke at the Open University.
-An anniversary symposium will be held at City University, on 10th January 2020 – see the CFP here for more details.
-The event and blog series are curated by Toby Bennett, and supported by the Journal of Cultural Economy.
+An anniversary symposium was held at City University, on 10th January 2020.

 The mood is cheerful, relaxed, if perhaps laced with the quiet apprehension generally provoked by the appearance of a camera on occasions like this.
 A dishevelled collection of geographers, sociologists, anthropologists, students of culture and organisation are seated behind classroom tables, littered with cups, water bottles, piles of paper, and assembled seminar-style around a Kodak Carousel.
 By this point a little antiquated, but not yet romanticised as such – the stylish drama series Mad Men, set in the 1960s, hinges a key early (2007) scene of client seduction on the mediated intimacy of just such a device – the Carousel lends a more domestic air than might be achieved through the modern art of the PowerPoint deck.